GitHubDragonFly/HTML_CSS_JS/README.md

 # Usage
 All it takes is to:

-- Download a zip file of this project and extract it.
+- Download a zip file of this project and extract it (or clone the repo).
 - Navigate to the `Files` folder and open `Exercise.html` in your Internet browser.

 # Licensing